arrilot/laravel-widgets/README.md

 Run ```composer require arrilot/laravel-widgets```

-Laravel >=5.5 uses Package Auto-Discovery, so you don't need to manually add the ServiceProvider and Facades

 ## Usage

 Let's consider that we want to make a list of recent news and reuse it in several views.